 Family Trust's new headquarters at dusk.
 Courtesy of Aaron Reel Photography.

-To serve the university, the credit union first needed to start a relationship.
-Additionally, its new headquarters was going to need artwork.
+To serve the university, the credit union needed to develop a relationship.
+It started laying that foundation via artwork for its new headquarters.

 We said we'd like to commission students to create art for our new building.
 We want them to study the history of Rock Hill, the Textile Corridor, and our credit union.